Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

   - carcinogenic meat is still allowed in hospitals, schools, prisons (free sex, free meat, free food, free shelter,.; no need to study, wfd,..),..
   - the war against hinduism (backfired); because violence wasn't enough to `rm hindu`, because the followers of /abraham|atheism|agnosticism/ are weakminded airheads, because..
    - judges sit up there on their thrones of dead cows ∵ anti-blasphemy laws are a one-sided one-way street (karma; physical manifestation of hell)
-   - in the 1800s ganja prohibition (medicinal, double standard anti-blasphemy,..)
+   - in the 1800s gañjā prohibition (medicinal, double standard anti-blasphemy,..)
    - in the 1800s brahman cows bred for meat (cancer, bouncing on the inner boundary of the goldilocks zone,..)
    - in the 1800s pasturisation invention (i lived on raw milk for 3 months, fresh from the udder i hand milked)
    - in the 1800s indian indentured system; after african slavery was ended, you enslaved my people, and called us /free(range)? slaves/ (hinduism gone /viral|wild/)